Red and white giant flying squirrel: Appearance

 The red and white giant flying squirrel has been called the largest flying squirrel, although a few other species match at least some of its dimensions.
 Its head-and-body length is 35-58 cm and its tail is 43-61.5 cm long.
-Little data is available on the weight of individuals from the Chinese mainland.
+Little data is available on the weight of individuals from China.
 Although one source specifically lists 1231 to 1930 g for the mainland population, this is based on a study of animals from Taiwan.
 One red and white giant flying squirrel weighed 4290 g, by far the highest reported for any gliding mammal, but whether this is normal for the mainland population is unclear.
 Other flying squirrels with similar maximum head-and-body and total lengths, the Bhutan giant flying squirrel, red giant flying squirrel and woolly flying squirrel, have reported maximum weights between c.
 2500 and 3200 g.
-Red and white giant flying squirrels from Taiwan, which are smaller than those from the Chinese mainland, range from 885 to 1930 g, and average for both sexes is slightly above 1500 g.
+Red and white giant flying squirrels from Taiwan, which are smaller than those from China, range from 885 to 1930 g, and average for both sexes is slightly above 1500 g.

-In the Chinese mainland, red and white giant flying squirrels have dark rufous-red upperparts with a large buff or straw-coloured patch on the lower back.
+In China, red and white giant flying squirrels have dark rufous-red upperparts with a large buff or straw-coloured patch on the lower back.
 The throat and head are white, often with a large rufescent patch around each eye, and the underparts are orange-brown.
 Depending on mainland subspecies, the feet are blackish or reddish, and the distal two-thirds of the tail can be blackish or russet with an orange-brown or whitish ring at its base.
 The Taiwanese subspecies has a white head with a narrow or no clear eye-ring, all-dark rufous upperparts and tail (no pale patch on lower back or ring on tail), and all-white underparts.